-Network-Id: Unique identifier for each surveillance network within a Member State, selected and generated by the Member State, e.g. for UK, EN, NI, SC or WA; for France, different CClin networks; this field is combined with the hospital identifier to create a unique hospital code since different networks within one Member State may use the same hospital code.
+Network-Id: Unique identifier for each surveillance network within a Member State, selected and generated by the Member State, e.g. for France, different regional networks; this field is combined with the hospital identifier to create a unique hospital code since different networks within one Member State may use the same hospital code.
 Can be omitted if the hospital identifiers are unique within the reporting Member State.